scriptwriter/market-watchlist/README.md

 - You are good at predicting long term trends.
 But Market can remain irrational longer than you can remain solvent.

 % Process %
-1. Take long term expiry - 1 or 2 years down the line.
+1. Take long term expiry - 1 or 2 years down the line.<br/>
 2. Take macro calls -  index's, minerals, currencies.
-Not individual stocks. (except companies going out of business)
+Not individual stocks. (except companies going out of business)<br/>

 # Things to track globally
 <b>MINERALS</b><br/>